 Do understand that just because Uber and Lyft have this extensive coverage in place does not mean that they will be easy to work with in getting a case resolved.
 We have had more experience at the Joye Law Firm dealing with cases against Uber than against Lyft (likely because Uber traditionally had more drivers than Lyft, although that is no longer the case.)
 I wouldn’t say that Uber is as bad to deal with as the unholy Bermuda Triangle of Geico, Allstate and Progressive but they’re pretty close.

-Bottom line, if you’ve been injured by a negligent Uber or Lyft driver, or while a passenger in a Uber or Lyft vehicle (even if the accident wasn’t the fault of the hired driver), hire an experienced personal injury law firm to help you.
+Bottom line, if you’ve been injured by a negligent Uber or Lyft driver, or while a passenger in a Uber or Lyft vehicle (even if the accident wasn’t the fault of the hired driver), hire an experienced rideshare car accident lawyer to help you.
 There are a number of complicated issues in these cases, including what coverage apply and stacking issues.